joegasewicz/status-writer/README.md

 ```

 ### Usage
-Now you can set the status code as usaul via the response writer in your
+Now you can set the status code as usual via the response writer in your
 handlers
 ```go
 func (n *Notice) Get(w http.ResponseWriter, request *http.Request) {